 Dietician Courses and Classes Overview

-Dietician courses are available through bachelor's and master's degree programs in dietetics and nutrition.
+Dietician courses are available through bachelor's and master's degree programs in dietetics, food science and nutrition.
 Through these degree programs, students gain the skills necessary to incorporate nutrition into meal planning and menu planning.
+The curriculum is heavy on social, physical and biological sciences, all of which can influence a dietician's career.

 Nutrition Science Course